 In my head I can hear the waspish tones of an account director I worked with a long time ago.
 She’s harrumphing and saying that people need to live in the “real world”.
 And that in the “real world” there’s never time to brief in detail (or indeed, barely at all).
 But in my decades of experience, I know that the time taken to create a detailed brief always results in better work being delivered faster – with fewer frustrations along the way.

-If you’d like to talk to us about briefing, evaluating work – or anything involved in the creative process – give us a call.
+If you’d like to talk to us about briefing, assessing and feeding back on work – or anything involved in the creative process – give us a call.

 You might also find our guide to giving feedback useful.